0GaMeNaJa0/0GaMeNaJa0/README.md

 ## 🌱 Currently Exploring

-- 🚀 Learning Full Stack Web Development
+- Learning Full Stack Web Development
-- Exploring the ins and outs of React and Redux for dynamic front-end experiences.
-- Navigating through the world of React Router for seamless page transitions.
-- Styling with Tailwind CSS to create modern and responsive user interfaces.
-- Building server-side applications with Django, a powerful Python web framework.
-- Diving into PostgreSQL for efficient and scalable database management.
+- Delving Devops for making website automation deploying
+- Get to know and become more familiar with AI.
+- Practice How to build an AI Chatbot
+- Want to know more about the Network DNS and Transaction

 ### 🖥️ Programming Languages:
 <p align="left">